-Tipping is common in England and is similar to tipping in the United States in restaurants.
+Tipping is common in the United Kingdom.
 At restaurants, it is best to leave the tip in cash to ensure it goes to the wait staff and not the restaurant itself.
-A tip of 15% is usually acceptable.
+A tip of 10% is usually acceptable.
+Tipping in pubs for drinks ordered at the bar is not customary.